golemfactory/golem-wiki/About/Use-Cases.md

 #### Usage

 There are two ways to use gWASM.
-* If you wrote your own algorithm, have custom computation or do tests, then you can create gWASM task yourself and send it directly to Golem Network.
+* If you wrote your own algorithm, have custom computation or do tests, then you can create gWASM task yourself and send it directly to **Golem Network**.
 * You can create an applicatin with gWASM backend as computation engine.
 You need to provide a client that serves as user interface and is responsible for creating gWASM tasks and managing them.
-End users of the application are not burden with technical details as your application seamlessly integrates with g WASM.
+End users of the application are not burden with technical details as your application seamlessly integrates with gWASM.
 The same way it is possible to integrate existing application with gWASM.

-To read more about how to send **gWASM** task or how to integrate apps with **gWASM** head over here [**here**](Products/Brass-Beta/gWASM)
+To read more about how to send **gWASM** task or how to integrate apps with **gWASM** head over [**here**](Products/Brass-Beta/gWASM)